daslearning-org/text-to-speech-offline/README.md

 ### 📱 Download & Run the Android App
 You can check the [Releases](https://github.com/daslearning-org/text-to-speech-offline/releases) and downlaod the latest version of the android app on your phone.

-### 🖳 Download & Run the Windows or Linux Application
-You can check the [Releases](https://github.com/daslearning-org/text-to-speech-offline/releases) and downlaod the latest version of the application on your computer.
-If you are on `Windows`, download the `dlTTS-vX.X.X.exe` file & double click to run it.
-If you are on `Linux`, download `dlTTS-vXXX` file and run it (you may need to change the permission to execute).
-To be added...

 ### 🐍 Run with Python

 1. Clone the repo